Method

 1. Speed profile

 The first stage calculates a target speed, which is the speed the vehicle will try to reach at all points along the route.
 The target speed calculation uses the 3D geometry and properties of the road (curvature, elevation, width, driving lanes, speed limit) to estimate a target speed for each road segment.
-The underlying speed model is a regression model estimated on the basis of GPS-observations from Norwegian drivers.
-The target speed may also be limited by the vehicle's maximum speed (if set), and traffic along the route (if available, not available through the API).
+The underlying speed models are estimated on the basis of GPS-observations from Norwegian vehicles.
+The target speed may also be limited by the vehicle's maximum speed (if set), and traffic along the route (if available).

-After the initial target speed calculation, each road segment has an individual target speed, and the speeds of each segment is completely independent of the previous segments.
+After the initial target speed calculation, the route has been split into short road segments.
+Each road segment has an individual target speed, and the speeds of each segment is completely independent of the previous segments.
 In order to avoid unrealistic speed differences between segments, the vehicle's physical properties are used to calculate how much it is physically able to adjust its speed in each segment, resulting in a smooth speed profile.

 The charts below show some details of a driving route, and the calculated target speed along the route compared to the speed limit.